Board of Directors

 Similar to the way the Board of Directors hold the Headteacher to account, our Panel of Members hold the Board to account, receiving termly reports from the Chair of Directors, to monitor that the school is operating per statute and according to the Academies Handbook.

 The Members meet three times per year, including the Annual General Meeting.
 Dates are set in June each year.
+It is envisaged that these meetings will remain virtual.

-We are seeking community-minded individuals interested in helping our school be the best it can be for all our children.
 You do not have to be a parent of a child at the school as there are various categories of director.

 Chair – Mrs Pam Macfarlane